-The overall risk owner for the process assessed is in-charge MONEY LAUNDERING (ML) / TERRORIST FINANCING of monitoring all necessary action plans to mitigate high risk items.
-Also, the risk owner is responsible for providing RISK MANAGEMENT (TF) ISGD with updates on the status of action items, planning In the implementation of the ML/TF Risk Management and implementing mitigation strategies.
-ISGD is responsible for tracking, monitoring, and providing the Risk Oversight Framework, the Group adheres to the highest standards of Committee a regular report on the status of all high risk items corporate governance and ML/TF prevention as embodied registered in the risk register. in the laws and regulations with due consideration of other industry leading practices.
-The Group's ML/TF risk management is a holistic, continuous, proactive and systematic process to identify, assess, manage, monitor and report ML/TF risks from a Bank-wide perspective.
+The overall risk owner for the process assessed is in-charge of monitoring all necessary action plans to mitigate high risk items.
+Also, the risk owner is responsible for providing ISGD with updates on the status of action items, planning and implementing mitigation strategies.
+ISGD is responsible for tracking, monitoring, and providing the Risk Oversight Committee a regular report on the status of all high risk items registered in the risk register.